Keirua/blog.keiruaprod.fr/_posts/2020-05-22-gauss-legendre-algorithm.md

 3.141592653589794
 ```

 The memory came back.
 A few months ago, I was interested in finding decimals of pi, so… I wrote a program to do so.
+That's where this piece of code is **awesome**.

-A very short program.
-I did not came up with the algorithm: I simply implemented the [Gauss-Legendre algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Legendre_algorithm).
-When I found it, I was shocked to see that it was trivial to implement.
-As you can see, 15 loc are enough and it could be golfed a bit more.
+It's a very short program.
+It expected computing pi to be a complicated task, then I found the [Gauss-Legendre algorithm](https://en.wikipedia.org/wiki/Gauss%E2%80%93Legendre_algorithm).
+It's trivial to implement.
+As you can see, 15 loc are enough and it could be [golfed](https://en.wikipedia.org/wiki/Code_golf) a bit more.

-It's also beautiful that, despite its simplicity, the algorithm has quadratic convergence : the number of correct digits doubles with each iteration of the algorithm.
-That's way better than Monte-Carlo's algorithm I spoke about earlier.
+It's also beautiful that, despite its simplicity, the algorithm has **quadratic convergence** : the number of correct digits doubles with each iteration of the algorithm.
+That's way better than Monte-Carlo's algorithm I spoke about earlier, where you need 100 times more iterations to get one more digits.

-The core idea is that we will compute arithmetic–geometric mean of two numbers cleverly chosen and a relationship between all the values will let us approximate pi.
-The [Wikipedia page](https://en.wikipedia.org/wiki/Gauss%E2%80%93Legendre_algorithm) has more details on the derivation.
+The core idea is that we will compute the **arithmetic–geometric mean of two numbers cleverly chosen and a relationship between all the values will let us approximate pi**.
+The [Wikipedia page](https://en.wikipedia.org/wiki/Gauss%E2%80%93Legendre_algorithm) has more details on the derivation of this result.

 As for us, with specific initial values for a0, b0, t0 and p0: